Eye Exams Can Diagnose Over

 How Can You Find Diseases by Looking at My Eyes?

-Dr. George Johnson can diagnose diseases long before a general family doctor or specialist can.
+Dr. Waleed Alsadi can diagnose diseases long before a general family doctor or specialist can.
 Your eye doctor has access to the most advanced technology, which is used to examine the tiny blood vessels of the eyes, which can show signs of illness.
 This ultimately gives your doctor an idea of what may be happening elsewhere in your body.

 Did you know that more than 170 diseases can be diagnosed during an eye exam?
 This includes things like: